MathGeniusJodie/tailwindcss-leading-trim/README.md

 ## future features?

 - more verbose option that uses pseudo-elements so as not to mess with the margin of elements
-- optional default values for when a leading and font family aren't explicitly set using utility classes
 - more docs and tooling
 - options for `text-edge` (edge-ex, edge-cap, others?)